VillageManTB/UNC-Files/data_structures/hashmap/README.md

 # Password Manager

-In this assignment you will be implementing a version of a HashMap in order to create your own password manager.
+Implement a version of a HashMap in order to create your own password manager.
 NeNew
 A password manager is an application designed to store and manage someone's passwords.
 The #1 rule of password security is to not reuse passwords, we all know that whenever safari or chrome recommends those strong password filled with